Scattering theory for subcritical wave equation with inverse square potential: Introduction

-For the defocusing subcritical case, one may obtain the global well-posedness of solutions with finite energy via the Strichartz estimates and energy conservation law.
+For the defocusing subcritical case, one may obtain the global well-posedness for the Cauchy problem \eqref{wave-p} in the energy space via the Strichartz estimates and energy conservation law, see for example \cite{LS-1985}.
 Nevertheless, in this case the scattering theory in energy spaces remains open.
-Ginibre-Velo \cite{GV-1987} and Hidano\cite{Hidano-2003} proved that if the initial datum are in the conformal energy spaces, then the solutions scatter in both time directions.
+Ginibre-Velo \cite{GV-1987} and Hidano \cite{Hidano-2003} proved that if the initial datum are in the conformal energy spaces, then the solutions scatter in both time directions.
 In \cite{Shen-2017}, Shen established the scattering results for solutions in larger weighted spaces.
-Latter, Dodson obtained the scattering results in the critical Sobolev spaces for solutions with radial initial datum in the critical space $\dot B^2_{1,1}\times\dot B^1_{1,1}$ for $(d,p)=(3,3)$ in \cite{Dodson-2018-APDE} and later $\dot H^{s_p} \times \dot H^{s_p-1} $, for $d=3$ and $3\leq p<5$ in \cite{Dodson-2018-1,Dodson-2018-2}.
-Miao-Yang-Zhao \cite{MYZ-2019} considered the case $(d,p)=(5,2)$ for initial datum in the critical space $\dot B^3_{1,1}\times\dot B^2_{1,1}.$ Recently, Shen developed the energy flux methods and showed the energy scattering results for solutions with initial datum in the weighed energy spaces in \cite{Shen-2018-1,shenenergy,Shen-2019-1,shenhdradial}.
-For the non-radial scattering results, we refer to Shen\cite{shen3dnonradial,shenhd} and Yang\cite{Yang-2019}.
+Later, Dodson obtained the scattering results in the critical Sobolev spaces for solutions with radial initial datum in the critical space $\dot B^2_{1,1}\times\dot B^1_{1,1}$ for $(d,p)=(3,3)$ in \cite{Dodson-2018-APDE} and later $\dot H^{s_p} \times \dot H^{s_p-1} $, for $d=3$ and $3\leq p<5$ in \cite{Dodson-2018-1,Dodson-2018-2}.
+Miao-Yang-Zhao \cite{MYZ-2019} considered the case $(d,p)=(5,2)$ for initial datum in the critical space $\dot B^3_{1,1}\times\dot B^2_{1,1}.$ Recently, Shen developed the energy flux method and obtained scattering results for solutions with initial datum in the weighted energy spaces in \cite{Shen-2018-1,shenenergy,Shen-2019-1,shenhdradial}.
+For the non-radial scattering results, we refer to Shen \cite{shen3dnonradial,shenhd} and Yang \cite{Yang-2019}.